Removing Bankruptcy From Your Credit Report

 - Don’t make the same mistakes that led to your bankruptcy.
 Stick to a budget and try to save money to build an emergency fund.

 - Get a secured loan.
 Local banks and credit unions are willing to lend money that’s secured by a deposit into a savings account because the risk is low for them.
+The gain is high for you, if you make on-time payments for the loan.
 By reporting your timely payments to the credit bureaus, the banks or credit unions will help you improve your FICO score.

 - Get a secured credit card, which is backed by a deposit that you pay upfront.
 The credit limit on a secured card usually is equal to the amount of the deposit you paid.
-Such cards may have annual fees and high interest rates, but you can use it to improve your credit so you become eligible for a better, unsecured card.
+Such cards may have annual fees and high interest rates, but as long as you make on-time payments on it, you can use it to improve your credit and become eligible for a better, unsecured card.
 Make sure they report your timely payments to the credit bureaus.
 Of course, never put more on the card than you can pay off by the end of the month.

 - As your score rises, you may be able to apply for a car loan or mortgage.